 Pipeline value

-What is the potential revenue in your current lead pipeline?
+What potential revenue is in your current lead pipeline?

 Cost per lead and cost per opportunity

-What does a lead cost you – and what does a qualified sales opportunity cost?
+What is the cost of a lead – and what is the cost of a qualified sales opportunity?
 This metric is crucial for evaluating your channels.

 Conversion rate by channel